-Comcast is one of the largest home Internet service provider in the United States.
-Their Internet service Xfinity has been recently been scrutinized for a number of questionable practices, including the implementation of universal data caps and invasive network management.
+Comcast is one of the largest home Internet service providers in the United States.
+Their Xfinity service has been recently been scrutinized for a number of questionable practices, including the implementation of universal data caps and invasive network management.

 But one of the longest-running rackets of the ISP oligarchy is home equipment rentals.
 Comcast scares their customers out of buying their own equipment by warning that you are on your own if your equipment grows outdated or has a defect.